XiaoMengXinX/Fish-Telegram-Captcha-bot/README.md

 **Notice: The permission of "Invite Users via Link" CAN NOT be enabled on verification-after-join mode.**

 **The bot will automatically handle the verification process.
-New numbers will be restricted after joining the group until they pass the CAPTCHA.**
+New members will be restricted after joining the group until they pass the CAPTCHA.**

 ## How to deploy?